bic-berkeley/psych-214-fall-2016/preparation.rst

 * :doc:`installation_on_mac`;
 * :doc:`installation_on_linux`;
+* :doc:`installation_on_windows`.

-If you are on Windows, please come see us, and we will help you get set up.
+If you are on Windows, please come see us, you will probably have a harder time getting your install working.

 For later classes you will also need one of: